3 Questions to Take Control of the Conversation

-When a prospect starts making demands and going off on tangents about the cost and deliverables, ask them this:
+When a prospect is demanding and concerned about the cost and timing of deliverables, ask them this:

 "The reason I'm on this call is to make sure you are right for the course, and the course is right for you.
 It would be best if you didn't have expectations that we can't deliver on, so it's best, to be honest from the get-go.
 How does that sound?"